 - If you clear this check box, you must manually install the AGS workflow plug-in.
 For more information, see Introduction to AGS CLI.

 - Select Terms of Service and click Create Cluster.
 Note It requires approximately 10 minutes for the system to create a managed Kubernetes cluster that contains multiple nodes.

 What to do next

 After the cluster is created, go to the Clusters page, find the created cluster, and then click the cluster name or click Details in the Actions column.
-In the left-side navigation pane of the details page, click Nodes and go to the Nodes page.
-Select the worker node that is configured when you create the cluster, and choose in the Actions column.
+In the left-side navigation pane of the details page, choose .
+On the page that appears, select the worker node that is configured when you create the cluster, and choose in the Actions column.
 Then, you can view the GPU devices that are associated with the node.